In this blog, we are going to set up and configure the Prometheus Operator.

 To see the dashboard of the Alertmanager, use the following command.

-Let’s try to access the dashboard from our local system.
+Let’s try to access the dashboard from our local system localhost:9093

 Most of the configurations are already defined and if you want modifications you can do it, also in this setup, by default, you can’t access the dashboards of the services such as Prometheus, Alertmanager, Grafana, etc.

-So if you want to access over the internet you need to create a new Service Object for them with type NodePort or Loadbalancer.
+So, if you want to access the internet, you need to create a new Service Object for them with the type NodePort or Loadbalancer.

 To view the list of all the Custom Resource Definitions related to the Prometheus Operator.